mixonic/rfcs/text/0000-module-unification-namespaces.md

 registry and not resolved?

-We lack a canonical representation of some factories after adding source and namespace features.
-For example "main" export from an addon can be referenced by several different lookup paths (with an explicit namespace, with any of several sources).
+We lack a canonical representation of some factories after adding source and package features.
+For example "main" export from an addon can be referenced by several different lookup paths (with an explicit package, with any of several sources).
 In the future, we're considering absolution specifiers the path forward.